Code-Institute-Submissions/zemaciel-project3/README.md

 # Testing
 ## PEP8 Validator Testing
-The game has been tested by running it through the PeP8.
+The game has been tested by running it through the [PeP8](https://pep8ci.herokuapp.com/).

-The final version of the run.py file have no issues.
+The final version of the run.py and the aiport_dictionary.py have no issues.

 The file containing the ASCII art presents errors due to trailing whitespaces or "invalid escape sequence '\_' ".